 You may find scenario # 2 somewhat funny, and laugh at the situation.
 It would be better if the situation made you weep because it is often all so true in numerous variations on the same theme.
 Everyone in the organization doing their best to do the right things, and everything ends up screwed up.
 The root cause of this whole situation is local optimization with no global thought involved.

-Scenario # 2 also provides an good example of how one should proceed to do root cause analysis.
+Scenario # 2 also provides a good example of root cause analysis and how one should perform it correctly.
 Once simply has to continue to ask “Why?” until the pattern completes and the cause of the difficulty in the situation becomes rather obvious.

 To Resolve or Not To Resolve

 Once the root cause is determined then it has to be determined whether it costs more to remove the root cause or simply continue to treat the symptoms.
 This is often not an easy determination.
 Even though it may be relatively easy to estimate the cost to remove the root cause it is generally very difficult to assess the cost of treating the symptom.
 This difficulty arises because the cost of the symptom is generally wrapped up in some number of customer and employee satisfaction factors in addition to the resource costs associated with just treating the symptom.